sei-mi/tableficate/README.markdown

 ## Changes Needed to Upgrade From 0.2

 1. HTML attributes passed to `table_for` will no longer be passed via the `:html` option.
 Now all unrecognized options are passed as HTML attributes.
 This is more consistant with the other functions.
+2. In custom templates the `options` attribute is no longer available on all objects that had it.
+Any options specific to the object have been turned into attributes.
+For example, `label_options` is now an attribute on filters and `collection` is now an attribute on select, radio and check box filters.
+All other options will be used as HTML attributes and can be found in the new `attrs` attribute.